-3. Assess, prioritize and coordinate next steps in response.
+3. Assess, prioritize, coordinate next steps in response and communication.

-The ERTL or ERT (if mobilized) facilitates coordination of the next steps in campus response after immediate action is determined and notifications are made to the MSJ community and externally, if appropriate, consistent with the emergency.
+The ERTL or ERT (if mobilized) facilitates coordination of the next steps in campus response after immediate action is determined and initial notifications are made to the MSJ community and externally, if appropriate, consistent with the emergency.
 The responsibilities of the ERTL or ERT in coordinating the next phase of response include:

-- Assessing the scope and impact of the incident - Making additional emergency notifications as appropriate - Prioritizing next emergency actions - Communicating additional information and instructions - Monitoring and re-evaluating conditions
+- Assessing the scope and impact of the incident - Making additional emergency notifications as appropriate

+- Prioritizing next emergency actions

+- Communicating additional information and instructions to students, faculty, staff and the community, as deemed appropriate

+- Monitoring and re-evaluating conditions